Sananali01/Sananali01/README.md

 - 👨‍💻 You can find all of my projects on [GitHub](https://github.com/Sananali01).

 - 💬 Feel free to reach out to me about **anything related to web development, programming, or tech trends**.
-I'm always eager to learn and share knowledge.

-- ⚡ Fun fact: When I'm not coding, I'm a dedicated football fan and an avid video game enthusiast, offering a perfect balance between work and play.
+- ⚡ Fun fact: When I'm not coding, I'm a dedicated football fan and an avid video game enthusiast.

 <h3 align="left">Connect with me:</h3>